 The major area of Corinthos consists of post-alpine formations.
-It represents a neotectonic graben, bounded by two marginal, E-W striking fault zones, namely the Gerania Mt. fault zone to the North and the of Onia Mt. f.z to the south (Field Trip Map; Fig. 4.1a).
+It represents a neotectonic graben, bounded by two marginal, E-W striking fault zones, namely the Gerania Mt. fault zone to the North and the of Onia Mt. f.z to the south (Field Trip Map; Fig. 8a).

 The Isthmus of Corinthos is a narrow strip of land that connects the Peloponnessos to the Hellenic mainland and marks the easternmost limit of the Corinthiakos Gulf.
-It is located in the above mentioned graben, and consists of a succession of uplifted, well-exposed Pliocene marks unconformably overlain by several cycles of near-shore Pleistocene conglomerates.
+It is located in the above mentioned graben, and consists of a succession of uplifted, well-exposed Pliocene marls unconformably overlain by several cycles of near-shore Pleistocene conglomerates.

 Neogene and Quaternary sediments are cut by numerous, NE-SW and E-W striking normal faults.
-Some of these can be observed along the 6.3-km-long canal, cut at the end of the nineteenth century along the path of Diolkos, an ancient ramp used as a vessel transportation route connecting the Corinthiakos and the Saronikos Gulfs.
-Because these faults belong to two different sets and dip to the north and south, respectively (section A-A' in Fig.4.2), the Isthmus has been interpreted as a horst; i.e., as a simple, extensional feature (Philippson, 1890).
+Some of these can be observed along the 6.3-kmlong canal, cut at the end of the nineteenth century along the path of Diolkos, an ancient ramp used as a vessel transportation route connecting the Corinthia-

+Fig. 7 Neotectonic sketch map of the Saronikos Gulf (after Papanikolaou et al., 1988).